LUTstructions: Fast-Reconfigurable FPGA-Based Instructions: Evaluation

-At face value, the presented design space exploration (DSE) can be followed towards the final design stages to make a thoughtful use of the available resources.
-The main aim here is to demonstrate the effectiveness of LUTstructions and the presented optimisations including the FPGA-on-an-FPGA aspect.
+At face value, the presented evaluation is mostly a design space exploration (DSE) that can be followed towards the final design stages to make a thoughtful use of the available resources.
+The main aim here is to demonstrate the effectiveness of the new FPGA architecture and the presented optimisations including the FPGA-on-FPGA aspect.
 At the same time, it implies the feasibility of the model computer architecture \cite{arc22fpgaext} by materialising a complete prototype on an FPGA.

-Due to the high number of variables that exist with basically optimising a softcore with added reconfigurability, the DSE is only exhaustive with respect to sets of variables of interest.
+Due to the high number of variables that exist with essentially optimising a softcore with added reconfigurability, the DSE is only exhaustive with respect to sets of variables of interest.
 Thus, a baseline configuration is selected, and is summarised in table \ref{tab1}.
-Starting from the left, the instruction disambiguator (ID) has 2 instruction slots that store a 8KiB-sized bitstream each.
-These are fed by the bitstream cache (BL1), which carries 16 bitstreams one in each set/ block.
+Starting from the left, the instruction disambiguator (ID) has 2 instruction slots (fabrics) that store a 8KiB-sized bitstream each.
+These are fed by the bitstream cache (BL1), which carries 16 bitstreams, one for each of its blocks.

-Although our validation platform uses a Zynq UltraScale+ device, the target board for this exploration is Alveo V80.
-Otherwise, when using the smaller device as a target (ZU3), Vivado yields more variation, as it triggers more heuristics for fitting the design under pressure.
+The main evaluation platform for this section is AMD Alveo V80 to enable a wide design exploration due to the ample resources available on the FPGA (2.6M CLB LUTs and 5.1M FF).
+Otherwise, for resource constrained devices Vivado would yield more variation, as it triggers more heuristics for fitting the designs under pressure.